hanyhelmy78/SQL_SCRIPTS/RES/Server/S10_11_12_ReadOnlyVolume.md

 Select the target volume: Type **SELECT VOLUME X** (replace X with the number of the volume you want to clear read-only) and press Enter.
 Set the volume as read-only: Type **ATTRIBUTES VOLUME CLEAR READONLY** and press Enter.

-To confirm type: **ATTRIBUTES VOLUME** and look for Read-only, should be No.
+To confirm type: **ATTRIBUTES VOLUME** and look for Read-only value, should be No.

-Issue resolved!
+It might require to restart SQL service!
 */